 This leads us to what is possibly our most important point.
 Most of us understand what it’s like to be in a hurry, and holiday shopping tends to be frantic and stressful at times, so we just want to get it done ASAP.
 This, of course, increases the possibility of having an accident while in a parking lot.
 Slowing down won’t add a lot of time to your trip and it could very well prevent a serious accident.

-Unfortunately, many drivers don’t heed these tips and every holiday season pedestrians get injured in parking lot accident.
+Unfortunately, many drivers don’t heed these tips and every holiday season pedestrians get injured in parking lot accidents.
 In the event of a car accident, whether in a parking lot or out on the street, you want to have a knowledgeable attorney on your side.
 Contact Mintz Law Firm for a free case evaluation if your holiday season has lost its cheer because of a distracted driver.